anonyo/simple-blog/README.md

 ```
 In development, create a `.env` file and cut and paste above with your info.

-2. Then You'll need to create an Admin user from `rails console`.
+2. Then you'll need to create an Admin user, run the following rake task.

 ```
 bundle exec rake db:seed